I'm No Longer Here: Cast

+Production

+Filming took place in Monterrey before being forced to pause for a year after Juan Daniel García Treviño's visa application to travel to New York City was rejected three times by the United States embassy in Mexico.

 Reception

 Critical response

 I'm No Longer Here has an approval rating of 98% on review aggregator website Rotten Tomatoes, based on 45 reviews, and an average rating of 7.8/10.
 The website's critical consensus states: "I'm No Longer Heres occasionally uneven narrative is more than offset by its honest and visually poetic approach to themes of identity and assimilation.
 Metacritic assigned the film a weighted average score of 72 out of 100, based on 6 critics, indicating "generally favorable reviews".